theofief/todolist/README.md

-# 📝 ToDoList – Application de gestion de tâches
+# 📝 ToDoList – Task Management Web App

-**ToDoList** est une application web simple et efficace permettant de gérer ses tâches quotidiennes directement depuis son navigateur.
+**ToDoList** is a simple and efficient web application that helps you manage your daily tasks directly from your browser.
-Aucune installation ni backend n’est nécessaire.
+No installation or backend required.

+---

-## 🔧 Fonctionnalités
+## 🔧 Features

-- ✅ Ajouter, modifier et supprimer des tâches
-- 🕒 Marquer une tâche comme terminée ou non
+- ✅ Add, edit, and delete tasks
+- 🕒 Mark tasks as completed or pending
-- 📱 Interface responsive (mobile, tablette, desktop)
+- 📱 Fully responsive interface (mobile, tablet, desktop)

+---

-## ⚙️ Lancement
+## ⚙️ How to Run

-- Ouvrir simplement le fichier `index.html` dans un navigateur
+- Simply open the `index.html` file in your browser
-- Ou utiliser **Live Server** dans Visual Studio Code pour un rafraîchissement automatique
+- Or use **Live Server** in Visual Studio Code for auto-refresh during development

+---

-## 🛠️ Stack technique
+## 🛠️ Tech Stack

 - **HTML**
 - **CSS**
-- **JavaScript Vanilla**
+- **Vanilla JavaScript**
-- Sauvegarde des données avec **LocalStorage**
+- Data persistence via **LocalStorage**

-## 📌 État du projet

-Projet **100% frontend**, fonctionnel, rapide et sans dépendance externe.

 ---

+## 📌 Project Status

+Fully functional **frontend-only** project — lightweight, fast, and dependency-free.

+---

-*Contributions, suggestions ou retours bienvenus !*
+*Contributions, feedback, and suggestions are welcome!*